 I am flying home today.
 Up out of the gray and rain that has cloaked Austin, Texas and above the clouds.
 I can see that to the people who love it, Austin is a city full of treasures, a place to fit in when you don’t fit in anywhere.
 I wholeheartedly celebrate the quirkiness of it.
 I am also happy to leave the cluttered chaos of Austin today for the aesthetic expansiveness of the city I call home.
 When I am sorting through a really huge thrift store, I start to get a headache from overstimulation.
 This dizzy ache of overwhelm from the overstimulation of being here in this thrift store like city set in two days ago.

 I think if you lived in Austin long enough, you’d get used to the aesthetic chaos of Austin.
 In many ways a strict building code, inhibits art and destroys individual creativity so it had no place in Austin.
 But being here, I have begun to see the beauty of the building code.
-I am now acutely aware that part of my emotional ease at home is in fact because my city has a strict building code.
-This means that aesthetically; an extrasensory like myself does not get overwhelmed or over stimulated.
 Austin would be a very hard city for anyone who is made uncomfortable by chaos.
 You can expect no less from a town that supports so much individuality that everyone is in essence on their very own page.

 I have enjoyed this trip.
-Aside from sound equipment failures, how typical the workshop was a thing of beauty and the things we have all been internally drowning in, were given the room and care to come out.
-It was an emotionally freeing gathering for us all.
+Aside from sound equipment failures, how typical the workshop was a thing of beauty and the things people have all been internally drowning in, were given the room and care to come out.
+It was an emotionally freeing gathering.

 I was called out of body on account of this sister.
 Trauma has a way of ripping you open to source.
 She was so open on account of her mind being unable to swallow what had just happened that she could see me when I appeared.
 She was praying to me to bring her sister back and make her ok.
 In the years to come when she tells the story, she will say that she saw an angel at the crash that day.
 It is the only context she has for spiritual beings appearing to assist at deaths.